emann615/Wireshark-Challenge-Carnage/README.md

 ### Q4) Without downloading the file, what is the name of the file in the zip file?

-We can find the file contained in the zip file by viewing the response to the GET request.
-We can view the response by following the TCP stream.
+I can find the file contained in the zip file by viewing the response to the GET request.
+I can view the response by following the TCP stream.

 <img src="https://github.com/emann615/emann615/assets/117882385/eb260e9a-1efe-406c-870b-98b2880a70d9" height="70%" width="70%"/>
 </br>
 </br>

 The request from the client is in red text, and the response from the server is in blue text.
-If we examin the response, we can see an XLS file.
+If I examin the response, I can see an XLS file.

 <img src="https://github.com/emann615/emann615/assets/117882385/bb1d25a8-2ae0-41e7-9633-f8900e10c353" height="80%" width="80%"/>
 </br>